codeAdrian/codeAdrian.github.io/src/portfolio/homebound.md

 </figcaption>
 </figure>

-I've written a project document and submitted it a day or two before the deadline.
-A week after, the results came in, and we were both suprised and excited as we were declared the <a href="https://www.twilio.com/blog/announcing-dev-hack-winners-april#:~:text=homebound" target="_blank" rel="noopener noreferrer">grand-prize winners</a> in the COVID-19 communications category.
+I wrote the project document and submitted it a day or two before the deadline.
+A week later, the results were announced, and we were both surprised and excited to learn that we were declared the <a href="https://www.twilio.com/blog/announcing-dev-hack-winners-april#:~:text=homebound" target="_blank" rel="noopener noreferrer">grand-prize winners</a> in the COVID-19 communications category.

-This project taught me how to streamline the features so the app still feels complete and polished, regardless of the missing features.
-It also showed me how well I can be a project lead and team lead.
+This project taught me how to streamline features so that the app still feels complete and polished, even with some features missing.
+It also highlighted my ability to successfully take on both a project lead and team lead role.

 <figure>
 {% image "portfolio/homebound-4.jpeg", "Counchy the chatbot " %}
 <figcaption>
-Counchy is a chatbot that uses Twilio API to inform users how to keep their close contacts informed if they tested positive for COVID-19 and how to approach the topic.
+Couchy is a chatbot that uses Twilio API to inform users how to keep their close contacts informed if they tested positive for COVID-19 and how to approach the topic.
 </figcaption>
 </figure>